-The categories listed below are examples of Centre and learner maladministration.
-Please note that these examples are not exhaustive and are only intended as guidance on our definition of malpractice:
+The categories listed below are examples of Centre and Learner maladministration.
+Please note that these examples are not exhaustive and are only intended as guidance on our definition of maladministration:

-- persistent failure to adhere to our learner registration and certification procedures, - persistent failure to adhere to our Centre recognition and/or FQP Provision requirements and/or associated actions assigned to the Centre, - unreasonable delays in responding to requests and/or communications from focus awards. - inaccurate claim for certificates, - failure to maintain appropriate auditable records, e.g. certification claims and/or forgery of evidence, - withholding or the delaying of information, by deliberate act or omission, from us which is required to assure Focus Awards of the Centre's ability to deliver the endorsed FQP non-regulated qualification appropriately, - misuse of our logo and trademarks or misrepresentation of a Centre's relationship with Focus Awards and/or its recognition and approval status with Focus Awards, - poor administration arrangements and/or records, - persistent mistakes in relation to our delivery arrangements,
+- persistent failure to adhere to our learner registration and certification procedures - persistent failure to adhere to our Centre recognition and/or requirements and/or associated actions assigned to the Centre. - unreasonable delays in responding to requests and/or communications from Focus Awards. - inaccurate claim for certificates - failure to maintain appropriate auditable records, e.g., certification claims and/or forgery/falsification of evidence. - withholding or delaying information, by deliberate act or omission, from us which is required to assure Focus Awards of the Centre's ability to deliver the qualification appropriately. - misuse of our logo and trademarks or misrepresentation of a Centre's relationship with Focus Awards and/or its recognition and approval status with Focus Awards. - poor administration arrangements and/or records - persistent mistakes in relation to our delivery arrangements